-Asset/Liability Category Measurement Cash and cash equivalents Loans and receivables Amortized cost Instruments held for trading Fair value through profit or loss Fair value Trade and other receivables Loans and receivables Amortized cost Trade and other payables Other liabilities Amortized cost Long term debt Other liabilities Amortized cost
+Asset/Liability Category Measurement Cash and cash equivalents Loans and receivables Amortized cost Trade and other receivables Loans and receivables Amortized cost Trade and other payables Other liabilities Amortized cost Long term debt Other liabilities Amortized cost

 Financial Assets

 All financial assets are initially measured at fair value, plus transaction costs, except for those financial assets classified as fair value through profit or loss, which are initially measured at fair value.
 Transaction costs in respect of financial instruments that are classified as fair value through profit or loss are recognized in earnings immediately.
 Transaction costs in respect of other financial instruments are included in the initial measurement of the financial instrument.